Pentesting AD

 Welcome to Active Directory Attacks —a hands-on, technical deep dive into the offensive security techniques that target the backbone of enterprise infrastructure.

 If you are here, you already know that Active Directory is everywhere.
-It powers authentication, authorization, and policy management for over 90% of Fortune 1000 companies.
+It powers authentication, authorisation, and policy management for over 90% of Fortune 1000 companies.
 It is the crown jewel of the corporate network—and the single most valuable target for adversaries.

 This course is not about theory.
 It is about execution.
 Over the coming modules, you will learn to think like an attacker who has already breached the perimeter and now finds themselves inside a Windows domain.
 From initial enumeration to domain dominance and persistence, you will master the techniques that separate novice pentesters from seasoned red team operators.